-3. This Auditing Standard is operative for financial reporting periods commencing on or after 15 December 2019, with early adoption, in conjunction with ASA 540 Auditing Accounting Estimates and Related Disclosures permitted.
+3. This Auditing Standard is operative for financial reporting periods commencing on or after 15 December 2019.

 Introduction

 Scope of this Auditing Standard

 4. This Auditing Standard makes amendments to Australian Auditing Standards.
 The amendments arise from consequential and conforming changes arising from the issuance of ASA 540 Auditing Accounting Estimates and Related Disclosures.